machine-learning-data-science/amazon-access-challenge/README.md

 The `submission` command line argument is the name of the file.
 The result will be saved to `output/submission.csv`

+---

 If you wish to re-train the models, use the following steps:
+> Note: We ensembled in Miroslaw's logistic regression code.
+This takes quite a while to run, so be prepared.

 **1. Run the starter code logistic regressions**